alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 You need a [duty deferment account](/delay-paying-customs-duty-when-you-import-goods.html) to be a registered consignee.

-Temporary registered consignees have to pay UK excise duty in advance: you can’t use a duty deferment account.
+You must pay excise duty in advance if you’re a temporary registered consignee, you can’t use a duty deferment account.

-Apply at least 9 weeks in advance.
+Applications take up to 9 weeks to process.

 Once you’re registered, you’ll need to [make a report](link to ECMS content) through the Export Control Movement System (ECMS) when you move a consignment of goods.